 Homemade strawberry shortcake made with fresh, local strawberries and real whipped cream is a classic summertime dessert that we look forward to every year.

 For best results, make this strawberry shortcake with freshly picked strawberries, real whipped cream and homemade biscuits.
 It’s simply irresistible and relatively easy to make – cut strawberries, whip cream, bake biscuits then assemble.

 There are three key parts to this dessert that are all easy and straight forward to make.
 Strawberries mixed with honey or liqueur is part one.
 Real whipped cream with sugar and vanilla is part two.
-And a simple sweet drop biscuit is the third.
+And a simple sweet biscuit is the third.
 Put them all together and you have these gorgeous individual sized strawberry shortcake desserts.

 If you’re having an informal party, you can let guests assemble the shortcakes themselves – tons of fun – just make extra of everything!

 Strawberry Shortcake Recipe